 The law school’s Cyberlaw clinic can also sometimes provide legal advice and services for students who are interested in starting a project or a company.
 Even when they can’t take you as a client, they will usually give you some excellent referrals.

 Undergraduate Technology Innovation Fellows Program Made possible by a generous gift from the Roberts Family Foundation, the Fellows program enables a group of 10-15 outstanding Harvard College sophomores and juniors (from any College concentration) to build knowledge, skills, and a community, putting them on a path to launch and lead innovative endeavors – whether this be creating technology startups or leading innovation teams in governmental or non-profit/social organizations.
 Selected students are known as the Undergraduate Technology Innovation Fellows.

-Lemann Program on Creativity & Entrepreneurship (LPCE) is based at the Harvard Derek Bok Center for Teaching and Learning, and we prepare Harvard students to take the lead in solving global challenges by fostering entrepreneurial thinking within liberal arts education.
+Lemann Program on Creativity & Entrepreneurship (LPCE) is based at the Office of Undergraduate Education, and we prepare Harvard students to take the lead in solving global challenges by fostering entrepreneurial thinking within liberal arts education.
 Our students develop venture projects that address challenges related to global health, climate change, or social justice.
-For more information, please visit lpce.org.
+For more information, please visit lpce.college.harvard.edu.